Facebook

 With a 35-year warranty and thick aluminum construction, you know these gutter guards are built to last.

 The unique vented system allows air to circulate through the gutters, too.
-So after a rainy day, it will dry out the gutters to eliminate mold and mildew build-up but also dry out debris so it can easily get removed.
-The down-draft design helps to evaporate standing water which prevents insects and other pests from settling into your gutters.
+So, after a rainy day, it will dry out the gutters to eliminate mold and mildew build-up but also dry out debris so it can easily get removed.
+The down-draft design helps evaporate standing water, preventing insects and other pests from settling into your gutters.

 Even during heavy storms, the rainwater can easily filter through the gutter guards while preventing debris from clogging up your gutters.

 When the guards arrive, it’s easy to install them.
 Each section has a tab on the end to slide over the other sections.
-You can also cut corners and ends with tin snips if you need to.
+You can also cut corners and ends with tin snips if necessary.

 These are designed to keep pretty much everything out.
 This includes leaves, animals, birds, nests, insects, maple seeds, twigs, and more.

 These are available for both 5- and 6-inch wide gutters.
-It comes in a variety of lengths, too, from 32 to 200 feet long.
+It comes in various lengths, too, from 32 to 200 feet long.

 Pros